hellobrian/old-brianhan.co/src/blogs/2019-01-04-generate-blog-posts-gatsby-hygen/index.md

 ```

-This template won't get confused by two blocks of frontmatter!
+Fun fact: this template doesn't get confused by two blocks of frontmatter!

-- The first block is utilized to tell Hygen where to create the new blog post
+- The first block tells Hygen where to create the new blog post using `to:`.
+The `folderName` variable is the only value that gets interpolated.
-  - `folderName` gets interpolated
-  - `index.md` will always be called `index.md`
 - The next block of frontmatter will be treated as the [body](http://www.hygen.io/templates) that gets written to `index.md`
   - There are built-in [helpers](http://www.hygen.io/templates#helpers-and-inflections) via the [inflections](https://github.com/dreamerslab/node.inflection) library, which gives us sentence-casing and titlizing for free and it works _most_ of the time.